Stay safe online

 Step 2: Keep your password and User ID secret

 Don't give these to anyone, including your family members and friends.
 If you feel you need to record your login details somewhere, make a reasonable attempt to disguise it.
+Password Managers can assist in generating and storing passwords in an encrypted database so that you can easily create a strong password and retrieve it when you need it, without the need to memorise it or write it down.

 Step 3: Beware of spoof emails